Skip to main content

 Every cell in your body requires fuel to perform its designated task.
 The primary source of this fuel is glucose, a simple sugar derived from the food you consume.
 Insulin, a hormone produced by the pancreas, is the master key that unlocks your cells, allowing glucose to move from the bloodstream into the cellular interior where it can be converted into energy.

 This process is a delicate and continuous biological ballet.
-When you eat, your levels rise, signaling the pancreas to release insulin.
+When you eat, your blood glucose levels rise, signaling the pancreas to release insulin.
 Insulin then travels through the bloodstream, binding to specific receptors on the surface of your cells, primarily in muscle, fat, and liver tissue.

 This binding action opens a gateway, a cellular door, for glucose to enter.
 As glucose moves into the cells, its concentration in the blood decreases, and the pancreas reduces insulin secretion accordingly.
 This is a feedback loop, a self-regulating system designed to keep your blood sugar within a narrow, healthy range.